10 Best Dual Shower Heads in 2022 – Reviews & Top Picks

 1. Moen 26009 Engage Magnetix Handheld/Rain Shower Head– Best Overall

-Our all-around favorite model is the Moen 26009 Engage Magnetix Handheld/Rain Shower Head, which is an attractive mid-range shower head with six settings and a convenient magnetic docking mechanism.
+Our all-around pick for the best dual shower head is the Moen 26009 Engage Magnetix Handheld/Rain Shower Head, which is an attractive mid-range shower head with six settings and a convenient magnetic docking mechanism.

 This three-pound shower head is made of sturdy ABS plastic and has a shiny chrome finish.
 It offers six useful settings, including massage and wide coverage options, and comes with a flexible, kink-free metal hose.
 The handheld shower head easily attaches using magnets.